steved/kubewire/README.md

 ### Building from source

-KubeWire support Go v1.23.
-In order to build KubeWire from source:
+KubeWire supports Go v1.23.
+In order to build from source:

 * Clone this repository
 * Build and run the executable:
   ```
   make build
-  .bin/kubewire
+  .bin/kw
   ```

 ## Why?

 ### Performance

-In limited testing in comparison to `mirrord`, `kw` is multiple times less latent.
+In limited testing in comparison to `mirrord`, `kw` has significant less latency.

 Setup:
 ```